lxc-jp/lxd-ja/doc/api-extensions.md

 This adds an expiry to remote add join tokens.
 It can be set in the `core.remote_token_expiry` configuration key, and default to no expiry.

+## `storage_volumes_created_at`

+This change adds support for storing the creation date and time of storage volumes and their snapshots.

+This adds the `CreatedAt` field to the `StorageVolume` and `StorageVolumeSnapshot` API types.

+## `cpu_hotplug`

+This adds CPU hotplugging for VMs.
+Hotplugging is disabled when using CPU pinning, because this would require hotplugging NUMA devices as well, which is not possible.